Author, Institution: Elingas Čekas, Kaunas University of Technology

 Prof. Dr. Habil.
-Genadijus Kulvietis (Kaunas University of Technology, Technological Sciences, Mechanical Engineering, T009).
+Genadijus Kulvietis (Vilnius Gediminas Technical University, Technological Sciences, Mechanical Engineering, T009).

-The doctoral dissertation is available on the internet and at the libraries of Kaunas University of Technology (K. Donelaičio g.
+The doctoral dissertation is available at the libraries of Kaunas University of Technology (K. Donelaičio g.
 20, Kaunas) and Vytautas Magnus University (Studentų g.
 11, Akademija, Kauno raj.).

 The application of microelectromechanical systems has been widespread in technological solutions found in a variety of areas.
 Most industry segments are similar regarding the way of acting: all of them require high quality, sensitivity, high resolution, and reliable devices.
 All of the above mentioned properties can only be sought if the technologies and materials of new and improved devices are present.

 It is crucial to be able to control the MEMS device if high sensitivity is expected.
 To ensure the control of this kind of device, the main MEMS element – the oscillator, has to be manufactured from materials with controllable properties.
 These properties are then employed for the higher performance and easier manufacturing technology of the device.